Mirzipan/Homm3_BG_Database/docs/units/gold_dragons.md

 Gold Dragons are a :golden: unit that belongs to [Rampart](../towns/rampart.md).

-Their neutral version is an :azure: unit that comes with the [Tower Expansion](../content.md).
+Their neutral variant is an :azure: unit that comes with the [Tower Expansion](../content.md).

 | Statistics | Few | Pack | Neutral |